 Exploring Hospitality Practices is a semester-based foundation unit to the Hospitality industry where students will be introduced to a range of simple food production, presentation and service skills related to manufacturing food in a kitchen setting.
 They will also develop knowledge, understanding and skills in communication, including interpersonal communication required when working with others in a team environment.
-Students will demonstrate safe workplace hygiene and safety practices in lessons, and in this unit, there is scope for student work to be showcased wider afield such as the Nambour Show or via a small fundraising event.
+Students will demonstrate safe workplace hygiene and safety practices in lessons, and in this unit, there is scope for student work to be showcased wider afield such as in a local Show, via a small fundraising event, or supporting a community group.

+Recipes might include:

-Recipes might include meals and products suitable for mass production such as lasagne and garlic bread, nachos, slow cookery meals / snacks using pastry such as mini pies, a range of curries, an assortment of sweets such as muffins, slices, biscuits, confectionery and desserts, etc.
+- Meals and products suitable for mass production; such as lasagna and garlic bread, nachos, slow cookery meals. - Snacks using pastry; such as mini pies, a range of curries, an assortment of sweets such as muffins, slices, biscuits, confectionery and desserts, etc.